flancia-coop/doc.anagora.org/social-coop-oc.md

         - We roughly follow sociocracy model in running our meetings.
         - A discussion round before each decision round
         - Caitlin proposes having a cheerleader™/meaning agenda item ownership/representative, for each agenda item.
-        - draft agenda formed before the meeting by someone
+        - draft agenda will be formed before the meeting by someone... by all of us:
     - Assign someone to officially announce the next meeting.
 LUKE SAYS HE WILL DO IT!!
 WOO-HOO!
 He will announce via Zulip and tag all the people and post the meeting link and invite people to put their agenda items into this living document.
 - onboarding/offboarding, in review
     - Welcoming Luke: We got him into Zulip!
 Yaay!